vega/vega-lite/CONTRIBUTING.md

 To manually test your changes locally, you should have a local instance of [Vega Editor](https://github.com/vega/editor) and link Vega-Lite to the editor (See [Vega Editor's README](https://github.com/vega/editor#local-testing--debugging) for instructions).

 To update the Vega-Lite code in the editor, you need to compile TypeScript to JavaScript.
-The easiest way is to run `yarn tsc -w` in the Vega-Lite directory.
+The easiest way is to run `yarn tsc -b src -w` in the Vega-Lite directory.
 This command will automatically recompile the code whenever you make changes.

 ## Pull Requests and Travis

 All pull requests will be tested on [Travis](https://travis-ci.org/).
 If your PR does not pass the checks, your PR will not be approved.
-Travis' environments will run `yarn test`, generate vega specs and SVG files from your updated code, compare them with the existing compiled outputs in `examples/compiled/`, and check code coverage of your code.
+Travis' environments will run `yarn test`, generate Vega specs and SVG files from your updated code, compare them with the existing compiled outputs in `examples/compiled/`, and check code coverage of your code.
 (See `.travis.yml` for the commands it executes.)
 If you don't want your PR reviewed until Travis checks pass, just add the ":construction: WIP" label.
 Once you're ready for review, remove the label and comment that the PR is ready for review.

 ### Code Coverage

 When checking for code coverage, we require that your PR tests cover at least the same percentage of code that was being covered before.
-To check the code coverage, you can see the link in the job log of your Travis test, from the Github page of your PR, or on `https://codecov.io/gh/vega/vega-lite/commits`.
+To check the code coverage, you can see the link in the job log of your Travis test, from the GitHub page of your PR, or on `https://codecov.io/gh/vega/vega-lite/commits`.
 It'll be usually in the form of `https://codecov.io/gh/vega/vega-lite/commit/your-full-head-commit-number`.
 Under the _Files_ and _Diff_ tab, you can check your code coverage differences and total.
 In _Files_, you can check which lines in your files are being tested (marked in green) and which are not (marked in red).
 We appreciate PRs that improve our overall code coverage!